3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d04/instructor_notes/express_create_read.md

 <br>

-Roughly, here's how the table above would look in our `server.js`:
+Roughly, here's how the table above would look in our `server.js` (this generic example is BEFORE DRY-ing up our code with express.Router and a separate controller file.):

 ```javascript
 app.get('/posts', function(req, res) {